Box room ideas – 13 ways to maximise the limited space and make the most of every inch

 ‘Smaller bedrooms invariably need to work hard.
 They often also work as part office, and part storage, so buying furniture wisely will optimise the function of the room,’ says Angela Simpson.
 ‘Investing in a sofa bed with a comfortable mattress is never a waste, or choosing an ottoman bed with plenty of storage will offer clever solutions, especially when there may not always be space for multiple pieces of other furniture.’

-5. Turn it into walk-in wardrobes
+8. Turn it into a walk-in wardrobe

 If your box room isn’t needed for sleeping quarters, consider transforming it into a luxurious walk-in wardrobe.
 Install custom shelving, drawers, and hanging rods to organise your clothing, shoes and accessories neatly.
 Add a full-length mirror and soft lighting to dial up the luxe atmosphere.